SimonJackson24/AMSLPR/docs/security_hardening.md

-# AMSLPR Security Hardening Guide
+# VisiGate Security Hardening Guide

-This guide provides recommendations for securing your AMSLPR deployment in a production environment.
+This guide provides recommendations for securing your VisiGate deployment in a production environment.
 Following these best practices will help protect your system from common security threats.

 ## System-Level Security